logto-io/docs/docs/integrations/README.md

 ---
-sidebar_label: Integrations
+sidebar_label: Introduction
 ---

-# Integrations
+# Introduction

-Welcome to Logto integrations documentation.
+Welcome to Logto connectors documentation.
 This documentation contains useful guides for integrating a third-party auth service with Logto, via Logto connectors.

 ---